 Input Mode: The input mode can be of three configurations:

-Pull-Up: If the input is configured for internal pull-up, then the state will be HIGH unless an external pull-down register is used.
+Pull-Up: If the input is configured for internal pull-up, then the state will be HIGH unless an external ground is connected.

-Pull-down: If the input is configured for pull-down, then the state will be LOW unless an external pull-up register is used.
+Pull-down: If the input is configured for pull-down, then the state will be LOW unless an external HIGH is connected.

 Floating point: This state is called as HIGH impedance state or indeterminate state wherein the pin toggles between HIGH and LOW induced by the external noise.